Resources for Small Businesses Impacted by the COVID-19

 The Emergency Relief Fund will provide loans of $175 million to small businesses and nonprofits.
 The $130 million in financial assistance for manufacturers, and $7 million for businesses to help retain their employees.

-Massachusetts: A $10 million Small Business Recovery Loan Fund is created by the Baker-Polito Administration to help provide capital assistance of $75,000 to businesses with less than 50 employees as well as to nonprofits.
+Massachusetts: A $10 million Small Business Recovery Loan Fund is created by the Baker-Polito Administration to help provide sources of short term working capital of $75,000 to businesses with less than 50 employees as well as to nonprofits.

 Small Business Relief Program Funding offering $20 million in grants and loans as economic assistance to Michigan’s small businesses.

-A $10 million Small Business Loan Guarantee Program to help provide working capital to small businesses in the coronavirus crisis.
+A $10 million Small Business Loan Guarantee Program to help provide working capital management for small business in the coronavirus crisis.